LamdaDM/gatewoop-head/STANDARDS.md

 ---
 ## Repositories
 #### Responsibility
 Only for accessing and manipulating data from external DBMS.
+Methods of a repository should return information packages about the data received or affected.

 #### Parameter casing
 All snake-cased and upper-cased.